Treatment for a Child's Allergy to Dust or Pollen

-Your child's doctor will consider your child's age, overall health, how severe the allergic reaction was, and other factors when advising treatment.
-The most effective ways to treat allergies are avoidance of the allergen, immunotherapy, and medication.
+Your child's healthcare provider will consider your child's age, overall health, how severe the allergic reaction was, and other factors when advising treatment.
+The most effective ways to treat allergies are avoidance of the allergen, medicine, and immunotherapy.

 What is avoidance?

 Avoidance simple means staying away from a substance that causes an allergic reaction.